Caffeine

 Pooled across 10 studies.

 Caffeine acutely reduces myocardial blood flow at rest and during exercise stress, particularly at altitude or in subjects with coronary artery disease.
 Effect via adenosine receptor antagonism (caffeine blocks adenosine-mediated coronary vasodilation).
-Note: this is a CAUTION for patients with CAD or undergoing nuclear stress testing — caffeine should be held 12-24 hours before pharmacologic stress tests using adenosine, regadenoson, or dipyridamole.
+Note: this is a caution for patients with CAD or undergoing nuclear stress testing — caffeine should be held 12-24 hours before pharmacologic stress tests using adenosine, regadenoson, or dipyridamole.

 6